Jonah Heim Player Props: Rangers vs. Mariners

-On Monday, Jonah Heim (coming off going 2-for-4) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+The Texas Rangers, including Jonah Heim (.400 batting average in his past 10 games), battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Wednesday at 3:40 PM ET.

-He racked up two hits (going 2-for-4) in his last game against the Angels.
+In his last game, he had two hits (going 2-for-4) against the Mariners.

 Jonah Heim Game Info & Props vs. the Mariners